I love the little but powerful book of James. James talks about the tongue. Not controlling your tongue will steal your peace.

 Jesus said, “Blessed are the peace makers.”
 This scenario could have escalated.
 Thankfully, it didn’t.
 But it once again made me mindful of how our tone of voice and reactions can cause a potential good or bad consequence.

-Want to join me in what I call The Guided Life?
+Want to join me in what I call living life with Joy and Flow?
 It’s free.
-You’ll receive encouragement via email to live a life guided by God.
+You’ll receive encouragement via email along with other resources.
 I love hearing from my readers.
-You can sign up below, or find out more here: The Guided Life.
+You can sign up here: The Four Steps to FLOW